r3gal08/wordBot/README.md

 additional functionality to allow a user to fill in additional information such as where they found the word (from a book , news article, etc) which may assist in giving a more tailored response to what the user is genuinely interested in (likely leveraging some kind of LLM).
-By doing so, my hypothesis is a user will learn a word more easily as it is already tied to pre-existing thought processes and will further solidify their understanding.
+By doing so, my hypothesis is a user will learn a word more easily as it is already tied to a pre-existing thought processes and will further solidify their understanding.

 - For my frontend I am choosing to use the Flutter framework once again
 - For my backend I am choosing to use Golang as it is a language I am wanting to learn :)